-• We, as all schools in BCP, are signed to the Penalty Notice code of conduct.
+- We, as all schools in BCP are signed to the Penalty Notice code of conduct and the National Framework.
 The Headteacher may decide to request a Fixed Penalty Notice for persistent unauthorised absence or unauthorised holidays taken during term time.
-Under existing legislation, parents/carers commit an offence if a child fails to attend regularly and the absences are categorised as unauthorised (the school viewing reasons provided as unacceptable; or no explanations received; or 'truancy').

-- Depending on circumstances such cases may result in prosecution under Section 444 of the Education Act 1996.
+Under existing legislation, parents/carers commit an offence if a child fails to attend regularly and the absences are categorised as unauthorised (the school viewing reasons provided as unacceptable; or no explanations received; or 'truancy'). - Depending on circumstances such cases may result in prosecution under Section 444 of the Education Act 1996.
 However, legislation allows the Local Authority to issue a Penalty Notice under Section 23 of the Anti-Social Behaviour Act 2003 to each parent/carers with responsibility for a child in respect of the offence. - A Penalty Notice is seen as a simpler sanction to focus parents on their responsibilities and does not require an appearance in Court.
-Payment of a Penalty Notice offers a person the opportunity of discharging any liability to conviction of the offence under section 444(1) to which the notice relates. - A Penalty Notice under Section 23 of the Anti-Social Behaviour Act.
-If a Penalty Notice is issued, the fine for each parent/carer for each child, would be £60 if paid within 21 days or £120 if paid within 28 days. - Section 444 of the Education Act 1996 allows the Authority to issue a Penalty Notice under Section 23 of the Anti-Social Behaviour Act 2003 to each parent/carer with responsibility in respect of the offence.
+Payment of a Penalty Notice offers a person the opportunity of discharging any liability to conviction of the offence under section 444(1) to which the notice relates. - A fixed penalty notice will be issued in line with the LA's code of conduct, the National Framework and the DfE's 'Working together to improve school attendance' guidance.
+Penalty notices for unauthorised absences will be charged at £160, reduced to £80 if paid within 21 days. - A penalty notice of £120 may also be issued where parents allow their child to be present in a public place during school hours without reasonable justification during the first five days of a fixed period or permanent exclusion.
+This will be reduced to £60 if paid within 21 days.

+- Parents will only get up to two fines for the same child in a three-year period.
+Once this limit has been reached, other action such as a parenting order or prosecution will be considered.
+Where attendance still does not improve following a fixed penalty notice, the school will work with the LA to take forward attendance prosecution as a last resort.
+Parents who are prosecuted and attend court because their child has not been attending school may be fined up to £2,500. - Section 444 of the Education Act 1996 allows the Authority to issue a Penalty Notice under Section 23 of the Anti-Social Behaviour Act 2003 to each parent/carer with responsibility in respect of the offence.
 A penalty notice is a notice offering a person the opportunity of discharging any liability to conviction for the offence under section 444(1) to which the notice relates by payment of a penalty in accordance with the notice.
 Where a person is given a penalty notice he/she cannot be convicted of the offence to which the notice relates if he/she pays the penalty notice in accordance with the notice.